 Don't spend too much time debating color schemes when it comes to topwaters; fish are much less interested in the hue of your bait than its action.
 If the water you are fishing is extremely clear and calm, choose a natural colored presentation, as the fish will have a greater opportunity to inspect your bait under these conditions.
 For other situations, I usually select a brightly colored lure so that I can see it better in the water.

-Jig-n-Pig Fishing Bait
+Using the Jig-n-Pig Fishing Bait on Bass

 This finesse-type bait is perfect for cold front conditions when fish are tight to cover and unwilling to put forth much effort into chasing prey.
 It also excels during hot midday periods when bass hole up in cover for shade.